AGCoL

 The GFF file must end in .gff or .gff3 (with optional .gz).

-Summarize with Converted checked uses the third option, i.e. presumably the converted files.
+Summarize with Converted checked assumes there are converted files.

 The following is an example terminal and log file output: